David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 ### Single Stash Docker Installation
 **Note:** This section is for users who have a single instance of Stash Docker installed, and do NOT have Stash installed on the host machine.
 - FileMonitor requires watchdog module in order to work.
 Although the watchdog module loads and runs on Docker, it fails to function because Docker fails to report file changes.
 - FileMonitor can work with Docker Stash setup if it's executed externally on the host OS.
-Start FileMonitor on the command line and pass the Stash URL and --docker.
+Start FileMonitor on the command line and pass the Stash URL and docker YML file. (**--url** and **--docker**)
 - Example1:
 ```
 python filemonitor.py --url http://localhost:9999 --docker "C:\Users\MyUser\AppData\Local\Docker\wsl\Stash27.2\docker-compose.yml"
 ```
 - Example2: (with ApiKey)
+  - If Stash Docker is configured with a password, an ApiKey is needed, and has to be passed on the command line (**--apikey**).
 ```
 python filemonitor.py --url http://localhost:9999 --docker "C:\Users\MyUser\AppData\Local\Docker\wsl\Stash27.2\docker-compose.yml" --apikey "zNDU0MDk3N30.4nZVLk3xikjJZfZ0JTPA_Fic8JveycCI6IkpXVCJ9.eyJ1aWQiOiJheHRlJhbGciOiJIUzI1NiIsInR5I6IkFQSUtleSIsImlhdCI6MTcFx3DZe5U21ZDcC3c"
 ```